Q: How can I become a member of the Chile Pepper Institute?

 Q: Can I visit your Chile Pepper Teaching Garden?

 A: Yes.
 The Garden is generally open from June to October.
 It is open to the public from 8am-5pm, seven days a week.
-There are guides in the Garden mailbox.
+At the front of the garden are guides that map out the layout and go over the garden theme for that year.
 A more extensive book of information can be purchased in the Chile Pepper Institute, Rm 265, Gerald Thomas Hall, New Mexico State University.
 Click here to Visit Us.

 Q: How do I get to the Chile Pepper Institute?